codersforcauses/guild-volunteering/README.md

 # Guild Volenteering
-An alternative to physical logbooks for Guild Volenteering UWA to allow students to enter their voulnteering hours .
+An alternative to physical logbooks for Guild Volenteering UWA to allow students to enter their voulnteering hours.

 The django project requires that some local setting be configured for database access.
 To do this create a new file in the gvs directory called `local_settings.py`

 **Example contents for a mysql server:**

 ```